DataMa-Solutions/docs/general/general.md

 # General

-> This section of documentation should allow you to get to understand how to use the app.
+> This section of documentation should allow you to get to understand **how to use the app**.